tangentsoft/pidp8i/doc/os8-run.md

 Booting OS/8 gives a fresh prompt.

-Restarting the OS/8 Monitor with a SIMH `go 7600` works.
+Restarting the OS/8 Monitor with a SIMH command line of \"`go 7600`\" works.

 The least disruptive way we have found to resume OS/8 under Python expect after having escaped to SIMH is to issue the SIMH `continue` command, then